1952 24 Hours of Le Mans: Morning

-Dawn was masked by a very heavy fog, which got so thick the Mercedes drivers had to open their gull-wing doors to be able to see.
+Dawn was masked by a heavy fog, which got so thick the Mercedes drivers had to open their gull-wing doors to be able to see.
 It also caused Alexis Constantin to crash and roll his supercharged Peugeot at Tertre Rouge barely missing Jack Fairman's Allard.
 The other Allard had an equally hairy moment soon after when Arkus-Duntov found himself with no brakes at the end of the Mulsanne straight taking to the escape road, scattering spectators and gendarmes and narrowly avoiding parked cars.
 As the sun rose, Neubauer instructed his drivers to finally pick up the pace, but it was too late, the lead was too great.
 "Levegh" had driven through the night and still held a good lead.
 Near noon a damaged wheel cost Helfrich time and dropped his car to third.
 Macklin and Collins kept their Aston Martin at a steady pace in fourth.

 Late in the morning the leading Frazer-Nash of "Dickie" Stoop / Peter Wilson broke a halfshaft and retired, leaving the Lancias comfortably in front.
 Also retired at this time was the larger-engined Porsche, leading the S1500 class in a close tussle with the OSCA, running 14th and 15th overall respectively.
 It had come in to refuel and left the engine running in case it stalled permanently.
 That was against the safety rules and the officials disqualified the car.
 But the OSCA was no more fortunate: soon afterward, just coming out of Arnage, the clutch broke.
 Lacour got out and pushed the car the 3 km back to the pits only to be told by his pitcrew that the damage was terminal.